 Having founded the lauded fashion house, Rodarte, in 2005, Kate and Laura Mulleavy were rapidly recognized for their conceptual and ethereal collections seen on the catwalk.
-We sat down with the dynamic duo to discuss growing up on the West Coast, their creative influences on and off the runway, how 70’s culture has shaped their inspiration and California Dreaming—their new rug collection.
+We sat down with the dynamic duo to discuss growing up on the West Coast, their creative influences on and off the runway, how 70’s culture has shaped their inspiration and California Dreaming—their new rug collection with The Rug Company.

 Your new rug designs California Poppy and Daphne have been featured in past fashion collections (FW15 & FW16), why did you choose these designs to translate to rug form?

 We felt that the texture of the artwork would translate beautifully into rug designs.
 The playful patterns and organic quality of the designs feel perfect for any home space.